Share this post on:

 INFP Mediator Personality Type

-Mediators like to organize the facts with their Introverted Sensing and use objective reasoning with their Extraverted Thinking lowest function.
+Mediators like to organize facts with their introverted sensing and use objective reasoning, with their extraverted thinking having the lowest function.

 Mediators are introverted, preferring time alone to think things through.
 They are process-oriented, spontaneous, and flexible.

 Mediators are “Abstract Perceivers” with Introverted Feelings and Extraverted Intuition.
-When feeling threatened, they will use logically unconnected messages through nonsequiturs in their speech.
-And they may behave with the Distractor Satir Communication Style.
+When feeling threatened, they will use logically unconnected messages through nonsequiturs in their speech and may behave with the Distractor Satir Communication Style.

 INFP Personality Type cross-reference